Doze Flores Amarelas: Spectacle

 Doze Flores Amarelas was presented live in a spectacle event that mixed elements of theater, music and cinema and was directed by Possolo and Otávio Juliano.
 Rita Lee narrates the story, connecting the tracks.
 According to Mello, Possolo brought the theater perspective, and Juliano, the cinema's.

 About Rita Lee's guest performance, Bellotto said:

 Think of it: it's the first Brazilian rock opera, the queen of Brazilian rock is Rita Lee, the main theme is the women matter, and she was already a feminist before the movement became a trend.
 Since the beginning Lee stood her ground in the sexist world of rock and roll with much personality, so it was a convergence of factors.

 The show features the guest performances of actresses Corina Sabbas, Cyntia Mendes, Yas Werneck and two other actors.
 Mendes was already involved with rock and roll and Sabbas with musicals, while Werneck came from the hip hop world.
 The three were selected after auditions and all of them stated they've already been sexually harassed at work or by their own boyfriends.
 According to the band, with their arrival to the project, some lyrics were changed according to their inputs.
 The members also lauded the participation of other women in the project, such as producer Ângela Figueiredo, careographer Olivia Branco and codirector Luciana Ferraz.

 The show's scenery includes screens for the projection of various backgrounds and for the emulation of social media posts and it was set by Branco.
 The show had its premiere at Centro Cultural Teatro Guaíra, during Festival de Teatro de Curitiba, and then headed to other Brazilian cities, starting with São Paulo, on 12 April.
-Due to the project's complexity, the tour will only take the band to places with enough infraestructure to host the spectacle.
+Due to the project's complexity, the tour will only take the band to places with enough infrastructure to host the spectacle.

 In July 2018, it was announced that the spectacle would be released in DVD format in August, with the tracks being also released at digital platforms.
 The DVD version was recorded during a season at Teatro Opus, at Shopping Villa Lobos, in São Paulo, and features some unique details in the scenery and in the projections.
 Due to a setback, the band had to record the show twice, once with and once without the audience.
 The tour is expected to continue throughout the year of 2019.

 Amidst the tour and after the DVD recording, Mello was diagnosed with a tumour in his larynx, which forced him off stage for three months, a period in which he was replaced by the band's former session bassist Lee Marcucci.